Arthur Tappan Pierson: Career

 Pierson spoke with D. L. Moody at his Northfield Conferences and was also a speaker at the Keswick Convention who promoted holiness piety.
 During this period George Mueller and others had helped to change Pierson's eschatology from postmillennialism to premillennialism.
 As a missionary speaker A. T. Pierson influenced Robert Elliott Speer, Samuel Zwemer, Horace Grant Underwood and John R. Mott, Nobel Peace Prize winner, to give their lives to missions.

 Besides his contributions to missions, Pierson's most notable influence was due to his commitment to orthodoxy.
 When liberalism began sweeping through the mainline denominations, Pierson joined other concerned Christian leaders in publishing "The Fundamentals", a series of booklets designed to answer the critics of Christianity.
 Because of his apologetic abilities, Pierson was invited to write five of the major articles.
 Each booklet was distributed freely to pastors throughout America.
 This marked the beginning of the Fundamentalist–Modernist Controversy in American churches.
 In time, the booklets were combined into a twelve volume set of books, which are still available today in a five volume set.
 Since then, Pierson has often been called the "Father of Fundamentalism".

 One of his most significant books was, In Christ Jesus (1898), where he came to the conclusion that this brief phrase "in Christ Jesus" a preposition followed by a proper name was the key to understanding the entire New Testament.
 Pierson was an advocate of day-age creationism.

 After retiring, he continued to preach at churches and conferences at home and abroad.

 He visited Korea in 1910, taught the Bible in a few churches (Namdaemoon church), and he died in 1911.
-Pierson Memorial Union Bible Institute, present Pyeongtaek University, was established according to the will of Dr. Arthur Tappan Pierson October 15, 1912.
+Pierson Memorial Union Bible Institute, present Pyeongtaek University, was established according to the will of Dr. Arthur Tappan Pierson on October 15, 1912.
 Many pastors and scholars came from it.

 On Pierson's gravestone was a picture on an open Bible.
 On the Bible were engraved two verses.
 I John 5:11 "God hath given to us eternal life, and this life is in His Son."
 Matthew 28:19 "Go ye therefore, and teach all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Ghost."